bids-standard/bids-specification/src/schema/README.md

 then you can generally _append_ additional text to the object definition within the associated rendered table in the specification, rather than creating a separate entry in the schema.

-### `modalities.yaml`
+### `instruments.yaml`

-This file contains a dictionary in which each modality is defined.
+This file contains a dictionary in which each instrument is defined.
-Keys are modality abbreviations (for example, `mri` for magnetic resonance imaging), and each associated value is a dictionary with two keys: `name` and `description`.
+Keys are instrument abbreviations (for example, `mri` for magnetic resonance imaging), and each associated value is a dictionary with two keys: `name` and `description`.

-The `name` field is the full name of the modality.
+The `name` field is the full name of the instrument.
-The `description` field is a freeform description of the modality.
+The `description` field is a freeform description of the instrument.

 ### `datatypes.yaml`